UX Designer Resume Examples

 - Mention any UX certifications or training programs that add value to your expertise.

-- Emphasize collaborative skills, highlighting how you've worked with cross-functional teams.
+- Emphasize collaborative skills; this surfaces how you've worked with cross functional teams.

 - Don't use overly complex designs or graphics that clutter the resume and decrease readability.